By Claire Bacon, ACN, CNC

 - Antiviral, and

-When you have an acute infection, Andrographis is THE herb to help you put up a good fight.
+When you have an acute infection, Andrographis Complex is THE herbal blend to help you put up a good fight.
 It helps to regulate body temperature and promote healthy immune cells.
 Andrographis is generally immune-supportive, and great at resolving bacterial and viral infections in the upper respiratory system.
 Start taking it at the initial onset of a cold, and watch it knock out infections!

 Interestingly, we have noticed that if someone has a hard time with a lingering Covid infection, if they have not yet taken Andrographis Complex, adding it to the daily protocol helps knock it out for good!

 You may be most familiar with Licorice as a candy.
 But the herb (Glycyrrhiza glabra) has many beneficial health effects, including being: